 Sunbathing and getting relaxed are not the only things possible to do in Seychelles.
 In this part of the Seychelles travel guide, we will take a look at the best things to do in this paradise of Indian Ocean.

 As it is not as large as the other two main islands where you need to rent a car to get around the islands, you can wander around La Digue both afoot and on a bike.

 While hiking is a great way to spend your day in La Digue, it is a better idea to rent a bicycle which is interestingly cheap and get around the island.
 There are various sights that you can pay a visit to while cycling, and on the other hand, the pleasant weather will make your time on the bike fabulous.

 With numerous diving sites all over Seychelles, it is hard to ignore this amazing experience.
 The lovely dream island attracts thousands of professional snorkelers, as well as the amateur tourists each year.

 Take the opportunity and dive into the beautiful turquoise water of the Indian Ocean.
 Enjoy the unique marine wildlife which can be rarely seen anywhere else in the world.

 Seychelles is among the best places to pay a visit to these amazing creatures.
 Even if you are not really into wildlife, these animals will surely attract you.
 The beautiful whale sharks can easily be seen between October and November.

 What to eat?

-As a group of island, it is obvious that the seafood is the most popular food in Seychelles.
+As a group of islands, it is obvious that seafood is the most popular food in Seychelles.
 Seafood dishes are being cooked in different ways, steamed, grilled, baked, salted, smoked, and even wrapped inside the leaves of tropical trees.
-Most of the dishes are accompanied with rice.
+Most of the dishes are accompanied by rice.